First steps with Raspberry PI Pico for Beginners

 Step-by-Step Procedure

 To move your first steps with Raspberry PI Pico you need to install Thony IDE.
 This application is already installed in Raspberry PI OS Desktop.
-With different computer, you can install it fromt their official page: https://thonny.org.
+With a different computer, you can install it from their official page: https://thonny.org.

-Use links on top right side to download the installer:
+Use the links on the top right side of Thonny’s page to download the installer:

 Execute the installation procedure according to your OS.
-With Windows, it is enought a double click on downloaded installer and follow setup wizard.
-If not present in your OS, this will also install Python in your computer.
+With Windows, it is enough a double click on the downloaded installer and follow the setup wizard.
+If not present in your OS, this will also install Python on your computer.

 Once installed, run Thonny to get its home window:

-This window is splitted in 2 areas.
+This window is split into 2 areas.
 The top one (labelled as “untitled”) is where you can write your scripts before running them.
 The bottom “Shell” is where you can use an interactive mode to run line by line your commands.

 If you have never used your Thonny with Raspberry Pi Pico, you will need to add the MicroPython firmware to your Pico.
 Identify the BOOTSEL button on Pico:

-Back to Thonny window, click on “Python” button in bottom-right side (see picture below).
-This will allow you selecting the Thonny interpreter:
+Back to the Thonny window, click on the “Python” button on the bottom-right side (see picture below).
+This will allow you to select the Thonny interpreter:

 Select “MicroPython (Raspberry PI Pico)” option.
 A dialog box will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.
 Click the “Install” button to copy the firmware to your Raspberry Pi Pico.

-At the end of installation following result will be shown:
+At the end of installation the following results will be shown:

 Run MicroPython on Raspberry PI Pico

-When micropython installation on Pico has been finished, you will see that shell has moved interpreter to Raspberry PI Pico:
+When the MicroPython installation on Pico has been finished, you will see that the shell has moved the interpreter to the Raspberry PI Pico’s prompt:

-A very simple command test is importing the “os” python module and asking info to your PICO device about its OS version.
-From thonny shell use following command:
+A very simple command test is importing the “os” python module and asking your PICO device for info about its OS version.
+From the Thonny shell, please use the following command:

 import os